Author: G. Barnes

 “They said, ‘I need you to sign this form to self discharge and see how you feel in the morning—you’re probably just having a bit of a panic attack.’”

-She left feeling abandoned, terrified of going to sleep that night and not waking up.
+She left feeling abandoned, terrified of going to sleep and not waking up.

 In the following days and weeks, Val’s symptoms escalated: lumps across her arms and chest, chronic fatigue, blurry vision, severe brain fog, confusion, and limb numbness.
 Chest pains persisted intensely, described as cramp-like tightening in the chest.
 Multiple emergency visits yielded similar dismissals—”normal reaction,” “give it a few days.”
 An initial cardiologist consultation also downplayed her symptoms; one cardiologist discharged her as “fine” and encouraged her to “go for a run”—which led to a rapid deterioration.